cncf/toc/tags/app-delivery.md

 ## **Areas considered in Scope**

-SIG Application Delivery focuses on the following topics of the lifecycle of cloud-native applications:
+TAG Application Delivery focuses on the following topics of the lifecycle of cloud-native applications:

 * Application definition, including description, parameter and configuration
 * Guidance and practice for application design and development